 Fast computation of isochrones from a given location.
-The function estimates isochrones based on the travel times from the trip origin to all nodes in the road network.
+The function can return either polygon-based or line-based isochrones.
+Polygon-based isochrones are generated as concave polygons based on the travel times from the trip origin to all nodes in the transport network.
+Meanwhile, line-based isochronesare based on travel times from each origin to the centroids of all segments in the transport network.

 isochrone(